JFG99/CriPack/README.md

 This is a rewrite of CriPakTools.
 I lost the specific fork from which it came(maybe this https://github.com/wmltogether/CriPakTools), but the original fork chain can be found below.
 It is an extensively rewritten and updated code base.
-Much of the original code was inaccurate, missing details, and did not take into account headers during updates.
+Much of the original code was inaccurate, missing significant details, and did not take into account headers during updates.
+This prevented any changes that were not byte perfect.